Response to Climate Change

 Response to Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 As the world population continues to increase, concerns over insufficient food supply due to an impact of climate change, etc. are becoming more serious.
 In addition, initiatives toward the realization of a decarbonized society are getting momentum on a global basis to mitigate the advancement of climate change.
-The Nihon Nohyaku Group has been taking the initiative to counter the issue of climate change so that we can ensure a safe and steady food supply and improve the quality of life for all.
-We have set “raising the level of environmental management” as one of our seven priority CSR issues and have been proceeding with climate change countermeasures accordingly.
+NICHINO Group has been taking the initiative to counter the issue of climate change so that we can ensure a safe and steady food supply and improve the quality of life for all.
+We have set “raising the level of environmental management” as one of our seven priority Sustainability issues and have been proceeding with climate change countermeasures accordingly.

 <Necessity of agrochemicals to meet the demand for food caused by increasing world population>